aman-raza/aman-raza/README.md

 - 💻 I’m into DevOps
 - 👥 I’m looking forward to collaborate on DevOps Projects
-- 💬 Ask me about Linux and Computer Networks
+- 💬 Ask me about Linux and Networks
 - 👀 A Secret: I love Poetry 🥀 & 🐈 Cats

 ------